brunsgaard/berlin-talk-2017/talk.md

 # Agenda

-* Our team and the problems we solve
+* Our team and our mission

 * Going from data to prediction